ASCCP Continuing Medical Education (CME)

 - Integrate the above skills through the application of management guidelines developed by ASCCP and other national organizations.
 (Systems-based Practice)

 The Society intends to improve clinician competence and performance and patient outcomes in the field of anogenital and HPV-related diseases by educating health care professionals and others in colposcopy and related strategies.
-ASCCP seeks to provide physicians and other licensed healthcare providers with the knowledge and skills necessary to overcome gaps in practice.
+ASCCP seeks to provide physicians and other healthcare providers with the knowledge and skills necessary to overcome gaps in practice.
 Specifically, educational opportunities will allow clinicians to:

 - Achieve expertise in colposcopic examinations including an understanding of normal and abnormal cervical anatomy, cytology, histology, and colposcopic findings;